 In this example, both swing highs and swing lows usually form around existing support and resistance levels.

-One of the great advantages of this type of swing trading is that the risk and reward calculations allow us to place our stop losses safely below or above those levels.
-They can be out of reach of the institutional stop hunters
+One of the significant advantages of this type of swing trading is that the risk and reward calculations allow us to safely place our stop losses below or above those levels.
+They can be out of reach of the institutional stop hunters.

 That said, how do we know if a reversal candle indicates merely a temporary pullback or the beginning of a new trend?

 The short answer is that we don’t.

 But the beauty of swing trading is that we don’t need to know.
 The longer time scales involved with swing trading mean that both scenarios can be very profitable.

 All that’s necessary is to pay very close attention to support and resistance levels and, particularly, what the candlesticks are telling us.

 We can also use the strategy outlined above if the price fluctuates within a range on the daily charts.

 Using the 4-hour and 1-hour charts to confirm entries

 It’s entirely possible to trade successfully in this way by looking only at the daily charts.
 This should be the basis for swing trading.